 It’s the emblem of the winery, the way through which the estate’s style shows itself, constantly looking for elegance and purity.
 It comes from the grapes harvested from the Rizzi Cru, which is a large vineyard varying in different altitudes, exposures and soils.
 This is a classical Barbaresco; notes of fresh fruit and underbrush coexist, giving it imminence and longevity.

 - Crü: Rizzi

 - Soil: White marl clayey-calcareous, alternated by sand

-100% Nebbiolo; alcohol: 14.5%; vines planted 1967-2004; soils: clay-calcareous alternated by sand; fermented in stainless steel tanks at controlled temperature; malolactic fermentation and aging in 50Hl oak barrels for 12-15 months, then aged in concrete tanks 8 months, then in bottle for 3 years after the harvest.
+100% Nebbiolo; alcohol: 14.5%; vines planted 1967-2004 in the Rizzi crü; altitude 220 – 310 meters; soils: clay-calcareous alternated by sand; fermented in stainless steel tanks at controlled temperature 3-4 weeks; malolactic fermentation, then aging in 50Hl oak barrels for 12 months, then aged in concrete tanks 6-9 months, bottle aged until 3 years after the harvest.

 - 100% Nebbiolo

 - Alcohol: 14.5%